pepega007xd/slplugin/bp/main.typ

 == Preprocessing

 The preprocessing consists of an external semantic constant propagation pass along with loop unrolling, followed by multiple custom passes over the AST.
 This external preprocessing is described in @const_prop.
 First, all AST nodes not relevant for the analysis are removed.
 This includes arithmetic and binary operations, type casts, integer comparison operations, and others.
 Then, variable initialization is replaced by simple assignments.
-Next, function call arguments with types irrelevant to the analysis are removed.
+Next, function call arguments with types irrelevant to the analysis are removed. _Relevant types_ are described in @type_analysis.

 At this point, the AST should ideally only contain analyzable AST nodes.
 However, to simplify the implementation of the dataflow analysis, it is necessary to also split expressions in assignments, function call arguments, and conditions into a series of elementary assignments.
 Each complex statement is replaced by a block, containing temporary variables to which parts of the original expression are assigned.
 This is described in detail in @stmt_split.